cirosantilli/linux-cheat/encrypt/gpg.md

 #encryption without keys

-encryption and digital signing
+Encryption and digital signing.

-create a "$F".gpg password only encrypted file:
+Create a "$F".gpg password only encrypted file:

     gpg -c "$F"

-good combo with tar.gz.
+Good combo with tar.gz.

-create from stdin:
+Create from stdin:

     cat "$F" | gpg -o "$F".gpg -c

-decrypt to F:
+Decrypt to F:

     gpg "$F".gpg

-decrypt to stdout:
+Decrypt to stdout:

     gpg -d "$F".gpg

-decrypts to F:
+Decrypts to F:

     gpg -o "$F" -d "$F".gpg

-decrypt from stdin:
+Decrypt from stdin:

     cat "$F".gpg | gpg -o "$F" -d

 #tar combos

-targz encrypt "$F" to F.tgz.gpg, remove original:
+Targz encrypt `"$F"` to `F.tgz.gpg`, remove original:

     E=tgz.gpg
     tar cz "$F" | gpg -o "$F"."$E" -c && rm -rf "$F"

-targz decrypt "$F"
+targz decrypt `"$F"`

     gpg -d "$F" | tar xz && rm "$F"

 #encryption with keys

-you have to understand the very basics of assymetric encryption such as RSA before reading this.
+You have to understand the very basics of assymetric encryption such as RSA before reading this.

 ##user id

-uid can either be any case insensitive substring of the key name or email that only one user has:
+UID can either be any case insensitive substring of the key name or email that only one user has:

     U="me@mail.com"